Featured Image Usage Guide And Importance

 Featured images are usually large ranging from 500px to full-width.
 Keeping that in mind, it’s best to go with a high-resolution image instead of one that’ll pixelate easily.
 Webmasters search for relevant images on stock image sites or hire an in-house designer to create unique images for each post.

 Regardless of which option you go with, remember to optimize the image for the web before uploading it to your site to save storage space on your server.
 Online tools work great and if you’d like to install a plugin then EWWW Image Optimizer is a popular option.

-Featured images are needs to capture the essence of the blog post they’re.
+Featured images are needed to capture the essence of the blog post they’re.
 But where would you find a relevant image that goes with your content and fits our best practices criteria?
 If you’re operating a high-authority website then your first action plan should be to hire a designer to create images.
 And if you’d prefer to create them yourself, tools like Photoshop, GIMP, and Illustrator can help you out a great deal.

 But those of you who’d rather not break the bank for images just yet can search for relevant images on free stock photo websites see more here.

 Now that we’ve covered some of the best practices bloggers and editors adopt for images, let’s take a look at some of the most popular ways of displaying featured images on your blog’s homepage.

 Featured Image Usage Guide: Layout Variations

 There are tons of different ways to display images on your blog’s homepage but it mostly depends on the layouts by the theme you’re using.
 Let’s take a look at some different featured image layouts for different types of WordPress sites.

 Featured Images Atop Excerpts